 Atlanta is legendary for its terrible traffic.
 One intersection is so infamous, hip-hop duo Outkast wrote an entire song about it.
 Let's take a look at the Tom Moreland Interchange, more commonly known as Spaghetti Junction.

-The interchange’s nickname comes from its overlapping mass of roads that resembles a plate of spaghetti.
+The interchange’s nickname comes from its overlapping mass of roads that resembles — you guessed it — a plate of spaghetti.

 It's so famous that it was cited in the 2017 film Baby Driver, which features car chases on some of Atlanta's most iconic streets.
 Baby, the main character played by Ansel Elgort, is the getaway driver for a crew of bank robbers.

-Today, the average speed on the interchange is below 25 miles per hour.
+Today, the average speed on the interchange is impressively slow: less than 25 miles per hour.

 Click here to find more stories behind curious Atlanta names from our summer 2018 series "What's In A Name?" on 88.5 GPB Atlanta’s All Things Considered.